Shawn910215/react-projects/README.md

 P20 create a new APP worldWise by using react router and vite.
 -each time create a vite, should config the eslink by using following command.
 -👩🏻‍💻npm install eslint vite-plugin-eslint eslint-config-react-app --save-dev

+P21 With routing, we match different URLs to different UI views (React components): routes -which allows users to navigate between different applications screens, using the browser URL.
+-Keeps the UI in sync with the current browser URL.
+-Allow us to build SPA (Single Page Application)
+--SPA is executed entirly on the client(browsers), so never reloade, JavaScript is used to update the page(DOM) --Feels like a native app
+--additional data might be loaded from a web API